-- R Required - Rx Student must complete career development requirements before registering for the second year of study. - Rb Students who score below 5.0 on the Analytical Writing Assessment (GMAT test) automatically are enrolled in MBAM 574 in their first Fall trimester. - Rp Students identified by faculty during their first Fall trimester as maintaining deficient presentation skills are encouraged to enroll in MBAM 575 in their first Spring trimester. - Ri MBAM 590 is a two-unit degree requirement (graded Credit/No Credit) that all students take once toward the conclusion of the program. - Rs1 Students may substitute MBAM 635 Accounting for Multinational Enterprises for MBAM 611.
-MBAM 635 is required for IMBA students. - Rs2 Students must take one of: MBAM 617, 661, 663, 664B, 667, 683 or 685.
-IMBAs must take 661. - Rs3 Students must take one of: MBAM 618, 662A, 694, or 698 (Project Management).
-IMBAs must take 618. - Rw1 Students may waive MBAM 591, 592, and/or 593 if they qualify based on prior course work and passing a qualifying examination during the first week. - Rw2 Students may waive MBAM 614 and/or 615 if they qualify based on prior course work and passing a qualifying examination during the first week.
+- R Required - Rx Student must complete career development requirements before registering for the second year of study. - Rb Students who score below 5.0 on the Analytical Writing Assessment (GMAT test) automatically are enrolled in MBAM 574 in their first Fall trimester.
+(IMBA students enroll in MBAM 574 in their second trimester.) - Rp Students identified by faculty during their first Fall trimester as maintaining deficient presentation skills are encouraged to enroll in MBAM 575 in their first Spring trimester. - Ri MBAM 590 is a zero-unit degree requirement (graded credit or no credit) that all students take once toward the conclusion of the program. - Rs1 Students must take one of MBAM 611, 635, or 698 Issues in Business (Advanced Financial Accounting). - Rs2 Students must take one of MBAM 617, 661, 663, 664, 664B, 667, 683 or 685.
+IMBA students must take MBAM 661. - Rs3 Students must take one of MBAM 618, 662A, 694, or 698 Issues in Business (Project Management).
+IMBA students must take MBAM 618. - Rw1 Students may waive MBAM 591, 592, and/or 593 if they qualify based on prior course work and passing a qualifying examination during the first week. - Rw2 Students may waive MBAM 614 and/or 615 if they qualify based on prior course work and passing a qualifying examination.
 Waived students must take MBAM 604 and/or 605 and an elective in the waived course's field. - Rw3 Students who satisfy MBAM 603 at the School of Public Policy will take an elective in place of the course.